 Aren’t companies supposed to make widgets or sell services and not exist on paper simply to own shares of stock or a bank account?
 Aren’t they only for money launderers and tax cheats?

 Shell Company Definition: Shell companies are inactive entities with no assets that may be activated for a later purpose or serve as a vehicle for transactions while limiting liability.
 However, “shell company” is a term of art that has been used by politicians and pundits as being associated with structures created for illegal purposes.
-The more substantive term for shell companies would be “single-purpose entity,” as the reasons for their creation vary and depend on each company’s and person’s goals.
+The more substantive term for shell companies would be “single-purpose entity,” as the reasons for creating shell companies vary and depend on each company’s and person’s goals.

 In reality, single-purpose entities have been around for centuries, dating back to the East India Trading Company in Great Britain and earlier.
 They provide valuable vehicles for commerce, legitimate minimization of taxation, and privacy for those who have done nothing wrong.
 Those seeking to fashion remedies for abuse should always keep the many proper uses in mind.

 In the early 1900s, the single-purpose entity was utilized during the expansion of the growing and robust utilities industry in America.
 In capitalizing on the expansion of the utilities industry, equipment manufacturers would employ these structures to attract investors to their enterprises while shielding the investor from personal liability.
 An early example of this was the Electric Bond and Share Company, created by General Electric in 1905.
 The use of these companies helped develop the current finance industry and today’s world economy.